Want to be on the first page of Google? It’s not as hard as you might think as long as you understand a few SEO basics.

 3. Update Your Website Architecture

-If you want a certain page to rank for a diverse set of related niche or long tail keywords, it needs a piece of cornerstone content.
+If you want a certain page to rank for long-tail keywords, it needs a piece of cornerstone content.
 An orphaned page, or one that is hard to find on your website, is not going to get the job done.

 Where applicable, include your target page in main navigational menus and create a holistic and well-thought-out internal linking strategy.
 Both strategies will allow for the most authority to flow to your page and lead to the page being crawled more often.